OBDS-Training/Help/content/en/docs/connect/introduction.md

 Many parts of this documentation include screenshots for illustrative purposes.
-In those screenshots, user-specific directories and parameters are highlighted and blurred for clarity and privacy.
+In those screenshots, user-specific directories and parameters are highlighted and blurred for privacy and to avoid confusion as much as possible.
 Furthermore, it is very likely that you notice slight differences between those screenshots and your own experience, especially with respect to new versions of software packages becoming available.